History of Kolkata: Establishment of English trade in Bengal (1610–1900)

-Unfortunately the plan went awry; some of the ships, due to the change in current and wind, arrived at Hooghly instead of Chittagong and anchored off the factory in Hooghly after being joined by their Madras troops.
-The presence of a large number of war ships alarmed Shaista Khan and he immediately offered a truce.
-However the peace was broken again when some Company troops misbehaved with Shaista Khan's troops in Hooghly on 28 October 1686 for which the former were severely beaten by the latter.
-At the same time the admiral opened fire and burnt down 500 houses; property losses were about thirty lacs of rupees.
-However a truce was again obtained between Mr. Charnock and the local Foujidar, and the English were allowed to put saltpetre on board their ships.
-However, Shaista Khan upon hearing this ordered the closing and confiscation of all their factories and properties in Bengal and sent a large force to drive out the English from Hooghly.
+Unfortunately, the plan went awry; some of the ships, due to the change in current and wind, arrived at Hooghly instead of Chittagong and anchored off the factory in Hooghly after being joined by their Madras troops.
+The presence of a large number of warships alarmed Shaista Khan, and he immediately offered a truce.
+However, the peace was broken again when some Company troops misbehaved with Shaista Khan's troops in Hooghly on 28 October 1686, for which the latter severely beat the former.
+At the same time, the admiral opened fire and burnt down 500 houses; property losses were about thirty lacs of rupees.
+However, a truce was again obtained between Mr. Charnock and the local Foujidar, and the English were allowed to put saltpetre on board their ships.
+However, Shaista Khan, upon hearing this, ordered the closing and confiscation of all their factories and properties in Bengal and sent a large force to drive out the English from Hooghly.

 Upon hearing the news of Shaista Khan's plan, Mr. Charnock determined that it was no longer safe to remain in Hooghly and decided to move downstream to Sutanuti, a small hamlet on the banks of the river Hooghly on 20 December 1686.
-At this time their ships in Bengal required extensive repairs and the remainder of their fleet were considered in danger.
-In this situation they considered that they would be extremely fortunate if they could hold their current position instead of their desires on Chittagong and for this matter they decided to ask forgiveness from the Emperor and requested to reinstate the previously obtained Firman.
+At this time, their ships in Bengal required extensive repairs, and the remainder of their fleet was considered in danger.
+In this situation, they considered themselves extremely fortunate if they could hold their current position instead of pursuing their desires in Chittagong.
+For this reason, they decided to ask forgiveness from the Emperor and requested reinstatement of the previously obtained Firman.

-Peace treaty was again offered by the governor at the end of December 1686 but it was mainly to buy out time for attack and by February 1687 a large troop of Shaista Khan's army arrived at Hooghly to drive the Company out of Bengal.
+A peace treaty was again offered by the governor at the end of December 1686, but it was mainly to buy out time for an attack, and by February 1687, a large troop of Shaista Khan's army arrived at Hooghly to drive the Company out of Bengal.
 Charnock decided it was not safe to remain in Sutanuti and moved to the island village at Hijli.
-There he remained with his soldiers in an utterly inhospitable place full of mosquitoes, snakes and tigers.
-The Governor's troops did not bother them there since they knew the Company would not be able to survive long there.
-In fact, within three months about half of Charnock's soldiers died and the remaining half were ready to be hospitalized.
+There he remained with his soldiers in an utterly inhospitable place full of mosquitoes, snakes, and tigers.
+The Governor's troops did not bother them there since they knew the company would not be able to survive long there.
+In fact, within three months, about half of Charnock's soldiers died, and the remaining half were ready to be hospitalized.

 With his back to the wall, Charnock was desperately willing to negotiate with Shaista Khan to get out of this mess.
 Luck favored him because of an unexpected event.
-At the time when Nicholson was ordered to proceed to Chittagong, Sir John Child was ordered to withdraw the company's establishment from Bombay, commence hostilities on the western coast, blockade Mughal harbors and attack their ships anywhere to be found.
-Emperor Aurangzeb wanted to reconcile with the Company to ensure uninterrupted voyage of pilgrims to Mecca and asked his governors to make terms with them.
+At the time when Nicholson was ordered to proceed to Chittagong, Sir John Child was ordered to withdraw the company's establishment from Bombay, commence hostilities on the western coast, blockade Mughal harbors, and attack their ships anywhere to be found.
+Emperor Aurangzeb wanted to reconcile with the company to ensure the uninterrupted voyage of pilgrims to Mecca and asked his governors to make terms with them.